Railk/T3S/README.md

 ### Settings:
+You have two settings available :

+1. local_tss : to use the local tss or the command line TSS, the default is using the local_tss
+2. error_on_save_only : to highlight errors only while saving or while typing, the default is showing error highlighting while typing

+		{
+			"local_tss":true,
+			"error_on_save_only":false
+		}

+##### local_tss :
 the plugin use a local version of tss situated in the bin folder as seen in Typescript.sublime-settings file:

-		{
 		"local_tss":true
-		}

 You can use the tss command line tool (check installation method on the tss page) by setting local_tss to false, but with so the plugin will be perhaps behind TSS in terms of update and it could make the plugin not working is there's some api change.

-		{
 		"local_tss":false

-		}
+##### error_on_save_only :
+Error highlighting while typing (will lag a bit du to calculation and this cannot be changed) :

+		"error_on_save_only":false

+Error highlighting only shown when saving :

+		"error_on_save_only":true

 ### Usage: